abhishekp03/scratchpad/README.md

 3. **Start Coding:**
 Open the language directory, and you'll find code examples, exercises, and README files to guide you.
 Feel free to modify and experiment with the code.

-4. **Learn and Share:**
-Use this repository to learn, practice, and share your knowledge.
-Don't hesitate to create your own code samples or projects to contribute back to the community.

 ## Languages
 Here are some of the programming languages and paradigms you can explore in this repository: